stardustai/docs-api/src/latest/folder/get-folder.md

 ---
-title: 'Get RS Folder'
+title: 'Get Folder'
-description: 'We will provide a GET API for get the RS folder Info.'
+description: 'We will provide a GET API for get the folder Info.'
 api:
   method: GET
   url: /folder/{helixProjectId}